v-empower/react-native-meet-hour-sdk/README.md

 `npm install react-native-meet-hour-sdk --save`

+For stable version MeetHour, Please use 1.0.3 version.

 If you are using React-Native < 0.60, you should use a version < 2.0.0.
 For versions higher than 2.0.0, you need to add the following piece of code in your ```metro.config.js``` file to avoid conflicts between react-native-meet-hour-sdk and react-native in metro bundler.